stealth/sshttp/README.md

 Be sure you run recent Linux kernel and install `nf-conntrack` as well as `libcap` and `libcap-devel` if you want to use the capability feature.
+On older systems the nf-conntrack module is named nf-conntrack-ipv4.

+Inside `src` dir:
 ```
 $ make
 ```